Perimembranous Ventricular Septal Defect Workup

 Echocardiography is the most reliable noninvasive modality to identify the presence, size, number, and location of the VSD.
 Perimembranous VSDs are readily identified from the subcostal short- and long-axis planes, the apical 4-chamber, parasternal long axis, and parasternal short-axis scan planes.

 Small VSDs (defined as VSD dimension less than half the size of the aortic annulus diameter) are usually isolated defects with otherwise normal cardiac anatomy and function.
-Large VSDs (defined as defect size equal to the diameter of the aortic annulus) typically have left atrial and left ventricular dilation with normal left ventricular systolic function.
+Large VSDs (defined as defect size equal to or greater than the diameter of the aortic annulus) typically have left atrial and left ventricular dilation with normal left ventricular systolic function.
 Dilation of the main and branch pulmonary arteries also is common.

 Doppler echocardiography can be used to predict the intracardiac pressure gradient from the left ventricle to the right ventricle using the continuous wave Doppler tracing (modified Bernoulli equation = 4 [velocity squared]).
 If the systolic systemic pressure is known, in the absence of aortic outflow obstruction, right ventricle and pulmonary artery (in the absence of right ventricular outflow obstruction) systolic pressures can be predicted by subtracting the gradient between the ventricles from the aortic systolic blood pressure.